Watch the first clip from upcoming David Bowie biopic, 'Stardust'

 At the end of the clip, Maron’s character asks Bowie if he believes in himself. “‘Cause if you don’t, we’re really fucked.”

-The first image of Flynn’s transformation into Bowie were shared last summer, with the shot showing the character sitting in a diner while smoking a cigarette.
+The first image of Flynn’s transformation into Bowie was shared last summer, with the shot showing the character sitting in a diner while smoking a cigarette.

 Also set to appear in Stardust is The Hunger Games’ Jena Malone, who will play Bowie’s first wife, Angie.
 The film will be directed by Emmy winner Gabriel Range (Death Of A President), with Christopher Bell on scriptwriting duties.